 Society for the Preservation and Encouragement of Barbershop Quartet Singing in America.

-In the picture to the right, he directs the chorus in a rendition of
+In the picture to the right, Loren directs the chorus in a rendition of

 "Keep the Whole World Singing" at the 2010 Harvest of Harmony, our 52nd annual show.